 Each resident is expected to plan, design, and complete at least one major project with the guidance of a project mentor per year.
-Residents are also required to complete two additional minor projects, such as a medication use evaluation (MUE), per year.
+As well as two minor project, such as a medication use evaluation (MUE) per year.

 - Clinical Services